 A DECISIVE YEAR.
 Helped by an Italian ‘headhunter’, Sosa raced during the 2016 season with the amateur squad Maltinti Lampadari, where he shone brightly in the always-competitive ‘dilettanti’ scene.
 From there, he took the pro leap in 2017 towards Gianni Savio’s Androni Giocattoli, leaving a good impression on mountainous terrain that year and making his real breakthrough in 2018.
 6th overall, against the biggest names in his country, at the Colombia Oro y Paz; race leader in the Tour of the Alps; winner of four GCs (Bihor, Sibiu, Adriatica Ionica Race and the Vuelta a Burgos (!!), including a stage win atop Neila); victor at one of the most demanding stages of the Tour de l’Avenir, against McNulty and Pogacar – those results made inevitable for him to jump straight into one of the best WorldTour squads, Sky, in 2019.

-EVERYTHING STILL AT REACH.
-Iván would again snatch quite some wins in his three years with the British squad: another Burgos GC (2019), with 2x Neila and another 2x Picón Blanco; the Queen stage of the Route d’Occitanie (2019), against no less than Alejandro Valverde; the overall classification of the Tour de La Provence (2021), with a sensational Mont Ventoux victory in the process… and two stagerace victories in his Movistar Team debut in 2022: the Vuelta a Asturias and Le Tour de Langkawi, also claiming the Queen stage at both (Alto del Acebo and Genting Highlands).
-At one-week, mountainous stageraces, the Cundinamarca native has become almost unbeatable.
+PLENTY STILL AT REACH.
+Iván would again snatch quite some wins in his three years with the British squad: another Burgos GC (2019), with 2x Neila and another 2x Picón Blanco; the Queen stage of the Route d’Occitanie (2019), against no less than Alejandro Valverde; the overall classification of the Tour de La Provence (2021), with a sensational Mont Ventoux victory in the process; and two stagerace victories in his Movistar Team debut in 2022: the Vuelta a Asturias and Le Tour de Langkawi, also claiming the Queen stage at both (Alto del Acebo and Genting Highlands).
+In 2023, he made the GC podium at the Vuelta a Asturias (3rd, behind team-mate Rubio), came 6th atop the Mont Ventoux and 8th overall in the Route d’Occitanie.